Coding For Kids Made Fun!

 Plant the roots for their future.

-With our online coding platform, students get the right training to build a foundation for a future in software development, while having a ton of fun doing it by programming games!
-With teachers available through our online help system, your child will get the help they need when they need it.
+With the CodeDigs learning platform, kids get training to build a foundation for a future in software development, while having a ton of fun doing it!

 Learn how to create a basic HTML web pages.
 Learn how to title your page and what that means, learn how to add viewable text, learn how to create buttons, how to add images, how to create links and how to create audio sound files.